Kentucky floods kill 3, death toll may reach double digits, governor says | Science-Environment

 - United States

-Three deaths have been confirmed in flooding in eastern Kentucky, Governor Andy Beshear said on Thursday, and the death toll may reach double digits.

-Beshear earlier declared a state of emergency, and said more flooding was expected.
+Flooding in eastern Kentucky has caused at least three deaths, Governor Andy Beshear said on Thursday, and the death toll may reach double digits as water continues to rise.
+A series of storms drenching the eastern part of the state have dropped water that has yet to crest, leaving damage that could take years to repair, said Beshear, who declared a state of emergency in six counties on Thursday morning.

+"We are currently experiencing one of the worst, most devastating flooding events in Kentucky's history, Beshear said in his emergency declaration.
+"Hundreds will lose their homes."

 The governor said two people in Perry County and one in Knott County had died.
 One of the Perry County deaths was an 81-year-old woman.
+The flooding left 23,000 households without power, and "a number of people" were unaccounted for, he said.

+There was a 40 percent chance that the hard-hit area around the city of Hazard in the Cumberland Mountain foothills in Appalachia would continue to see heavy rain and storms through the night on Thursday, and an 80% chance on Friday, the National Weather Service said.
+The region remains under a flood warning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)